Texas Fashion Collection: Collections

 Early in its history, the Dallas Fashion Group was successful in generating donations of designer clothing from Dallas women.
 Under the direction of UNT since 1972, the collection has grown from 3,000 to more than 18,000 historic items.
-Designs from Cristóbal Balenciaga, Hubert de Givenchy, Oscar de la Renta, Todd Oldham, Hanae Mori, James Galanos, and Norman Norell make up robust portions of the collection, with the majority of the TFC's holdings representing Dallas-Fort Worth metroplex consumers' engagement with high style from the 1930s-1990s.
+Designs from Cristóbal Balenciaga (340, believed to be the second largest inventory of original Balenciaga dresses after the house's own archives), Hubert de Givenchy (387), Oscar de la Renta (301), Christian Dior (151) Todd Oldham, Hanae Mori, James Galanos, and Norman Norell make up robust portions of the collection, with the majority of the TFC's holdings representing Dallas-Fort Worth metroplex consumers' engagement with high style from the 1930s-1990s.

+Heard de Osborne donated most the Balenciaga prestigious dresses (she had pre-access to new collections), and Mercedes Bass donated most of the de la Renta prestigious dresses.

 The famed 1965 Emilio Pucci designed Gemini IV Hostess uniform Collection for Braniff International Airways is also housed in the Texas Fashion Collection.
 The Braniff Pucci Collection was donated to the museum in March 1969, and included several dresses owned by Braniff co-founder Thomas Elmer Braniff's wife Bess Braniff.

+1,150 dresses are tagged "designer unknown".

 Fashion on Main

 Fashion on Main was the exhibition facility of the Texas Fashion Collection.
 It was located in the historic Titche-Goettinger Building in the Main Street District of downtown Dallas.
 Opened in 2006, it was renovated in 2013 and incorporated into the Galleries of the College of Visual Arts and Design of UNT.
 As of 2018, the space has been returned to the UNT System and no longer functions as a gallery.